During which phase of mitosis do the sister chromatids separate a... | Channels for Pearson+

 Multiple Choice

-During which phase of mitosis do the sister chromatids separate and move toward opposite poles of the cell?
+During which phase of mitosis do the sister chromatids separate and move towards opposite poles?

 A